Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 IP addresses are pretty convenient — the internet as we know it depends on them — but they also present some problems.
 Because an IP address represents your device, anyone who knows it can trace it to find out your browsing history, what you're doing online and even your physical location.

-VPNs offer a solution to this issue.
-A VPN reroutes your online traffic through its servers, concealing your IP address and encoding your data.
+VPNs offer a solution to this issue via routing, which is the process of selecting a path for your online traffic across one or more networks.
+They redirect your traffic through its remote servers, concealing your IP address and encoding your data.

 The Basics of VPNs (Virtual Private Networks)